Chipchiplip/CryptoTrading/docs/GETTING_STARTED.md

 ## Step 2: Start Infrastructure (Optional)

-If you want to use Docker for SQL Server and Redis:
+If you want to use Docker for MySQL and Redis:

 ```bash
 docker-compose up -d